AdobeDocs/experience-platform.sv-SE/help/destinations/api/connect-activate-batch-destinations.md

 -H 'Content-Type: application/json' \
 -d  '{

-        "name": "Activate segments to Adobe Campaign",
+        "name": "activate audiences to Adobe Campaign",
-        "description": "This operation creates a dataflow which we will later use to activate segments to Adobe Campaign", "flowSpec": {
+        "description": "This operation creates a dataflow which we will later use to activate audiences to Adobe Campaign", "flowSpec": {
             "id": "{FLOW_SPEC_ID}",
             "version": "1.0"